Focal periphyseal edema zone

 No other abnormal findings.

-Classic appearance of a FOPE lesion in the appropriate demographic.
+Classic appearance of a focal periphyseal edema zone (FOPE lesion) in the appropriate demographic.

 This is considered a normal physiologic process that can result in pain.
 The diagnosis is considered especially when there are no other abnormal findings.

 This condition requires no further investigation, treatment or follow-up.

 - Zbojniewicz AM, Laor T. Focal Periphyseal Edema (FOPE) zone on MRI of the adolescent knee: a potentially painful manifestation of physiologic physeal fusion?.
 AJR Am J Roentgenol.
 2011;197 (4): 998-1004. doi:10.2214/AJR.10.6243 - Pubmed citation

 - Harcke HT, Synder M, Caro PA et-al. Growth plate of the normal knee: evaluation with MR imaging.
 Radiology.
 1992;183 (1): 119-23.
 Pubmed citation